Simon Dolan

-Simon Dolan (born 20 May 1969) is a British businessman and investor who made his fortune through accountancy services.
+Simon James Dolan (born 20 May 1969) is a British businessman and investor who made his fortune through accountancy services.
 Since 2020, he has opposed measures by the United Kingdom government linked to the COVID-19 pandemic and has made legal challenges to government decisions.
 Dolan competed as an amateur driver in international sports car racing, recording a class win at the 24 Hours of Le Mans in 2014.

 Career

 Dolan claims that he was "thrown out of school at 16 with virtually no qualifications" and sold cheese and eggs at a market which taught him "the gift-of-the-gab, commitment to hard graft and strong arithmetic" Dolan placed an advertisement offering accountancy services which led to the establishment of SJD Accountancy in Berkhamsted in 1997.
 In 1999, Dolan also set up Contractor Umbrella Ltd. SJD Accountancy was acquired in 2014 along with accounting practice Nixon Williams by Sovereign Capital for over £100 million.

 Dolan began investing in start-up companies via Twitter in 2010, initially offering a £5 million investment pot for successful business pitches on the social networking site, earning himself the nickname "Twitter Dragon".

 Dolan established Dolan Accountancy in 2017.
 Dolan Accountancy was the winner in the Best Contractor Accountant (under 1,000 clients) category in the 2019 Contracting Awards.

-According to Companies House, which list his directorships, Dolan is resident in Monaco and in France.
 According to The Sunday Times Rich List in 2020, Dolan is worth £200 million.